KevinSun127/hacksc/README.md

 ## Getting Started
 ### Prerequisites
 You should make sure that Python is installed on your device.
 Additionally, this project makes heavy use of web drivers and json parsing.
-This requires several packages which acn be installed via:\n
+This requires several packages which acn be installed via:<br />
 `pip install mechanize selenium requests bs4 random re`